h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/linear_regression.md

 3. **More training data**
    - Overfitting becomes less severe with more data
    - Same complex model may generalize well with sufficient data

+### Expected Training and True Error Curves

+As the number of training samples increases:

+For a simple model:
+- Test error (true error) starts high and gradually decreases
+- Training error starts low and gradually increases
+- Both eventually converge to a value above zero (limited by model bias)

+For a complex model:
+- Test error starts very high but can eventually reach lower values
+- Training error remains low throughout
+- The gap between training and test error is much larger
+- Requires more data to achieve good generalization

+This illustrates that:
+1. Complex models need more data to generalize well
+2. Simple models converge faster but may have higher asymptotic error
+3. Training error is typically an optimistic estimate of true error, especially for complex models